TheRobBrennan/concourse/README.md

 If you have [Node.js](https://nodejs.org/en/) installed on your system, you'll be able to run scripts in `package.json` with `npm run <script-name>` - such as `npm run start:clean`

 If you don't have [Node.js](https://nodejs.org/en/) or `npm` installed, you can run the `docker-compose` commands directly.
-For example, instead of `npm run start:clean`, you would use `docker-compose up --build` instead.
+For example, instead of `npm run start:clean`, you would use `docker-compose up --build` instead to start the application.

 Once you have started your application, the Python Flask example should be available at [http://0.0.0.0:5000](http://0.0.0.0:5000) 🤓